 Set in Scotland and Iceland in the 1950s and ’60s, The Flight of Gemma Hardy — a captivating homage to Charlotte Brontë’s Jane Eyre — is a sweeping saga that resurrects the timeless themes of the original but is destined to become a classic all its own.

 As you can see from the description above, this is a re-telling of Jane Eyre, set in 1950s and 1960s Scotland and Orkney Islands.
 Gemma Hardy is a half-Scottish, half-Icelandic (!) orphan living with her aunt and cousins somewhere in Scotland in the late 1950s.
 Since her uncle died, she’s treated miserably, and eventually shipped off to an all girl’s boarding school – on a working girl’s scholarship.
 She goes there with great hopes of being educated, but instead, she’s lower than low, a servant.

 Years later, when the school is forced to close down, Gemma is hired as an au pair to an eight-year-old orphan girl on the Orkneys, whose uncle is a wealthy London business man.
 He eventually shows up, love ensues, there’s a big reveal of his Secret Past, and she runs away and starts a new life back in Scotland.
 And so on.
 (Hey, it’s based on Jane Eyre, what would you expect? :P)

 Most of the time I don’t really enjoy reading about Jane’s Tragic Past™, but Gemma’s drew me in.
 In fact, when it was coming at an end, I thought “aww, I was enjoying that”.
 There were also lots of descriptions of nature, which I really enjoyed.
 The landscape was always very evocative, and I could easily picture it.
 I also like the slight obsession with birds, because Jane herself liked to curl up with Bewick’s History of British Birds.

 I’m not sure what the purpose of making Gemma half-Icelandic was, aside from giving her a place she wants to visit and look for previously unknown relatives and showing off the landscape.
-Still, it’s different, and Iceland is a Nordic country, so I can’t disapprove even if I wanted to, and I would actually rather like to go there some day.
+Still, it’s different, and Iceland is a Nordic country, so I can’t disapprove even if I wanted to, and I would actually rather like to visit Iceland some day.